sherifmagdy32/gaming_os_tweaker/docs/OTHERS_GUIDE.md

 - Download at <https://www.techpowerup.com/download/microsoft-interrupt-affinity-tool/>
 - Alternative <https://github.com/spddl/GoInterruptPolicy>
-- (Optional) You can find the best core to assign the GPU affinity with <https://github.com/amitxv/AutoGpuAffinity>
+- (Optional) You can find the best core to assign the GPU affinity with <https://github.com/amitxv/AutoGpuAffinity> or <https://github.com/spddl/AutoGpuAffinity>

 ### Guidelines